BibliothecaDAO/realms-contracts/contracts/settling_game/README.md

 the .devcontainer folder.
 If not, you can open the Command Palette (`cmd + shift + p`), and run “Remote-Containers: Rebuild and Reopen in Container”.

+If you need to authenticate in your container, we recommend using [GitHub command line](https://github.com/cli/cli/blob/trunk/docs/install_linux.md).
+Install the cli and use the command `gh auth login` to generate an ssh keypair and login in your container.
+This will _not_ be shared outside of your local computer.

 ## Outline

 Flow: